š§ Second Brain

 Markdown vs. Rich Text

-Markdown is getting the de facto standard for content writing.
+Markdown is becoming the de facto standard for content writing.
 It has many excellent features such as Admonition (Call-outs), Mermaid, and Drawings, all with essential text files.

 As it storesĀ contentĀ as text/code.
-E.g., you can run automation on top of your content, such as adding a sign-up form for a newsletter, and dynamic updates based on how many categories your blog may have; you can do CI/CD before workflow before publishing.
+You can run automation on top of your content, such as adding a sign-up form for a newsletter and dynamic updates based on how many categories your blog may have; you can do CI/CD before workflow before publishing.
 The sky is the limit.

-Compared to locking it into a rich text editor such as Webflow, or Google Docs, where you need to manually go in and click through 100 blog posts or Documents (if you find them) whenever you want to change something across all posts or update the content, it is hard.
+This is compared to locking it into a rich text editor such as Webflow or Google Docs, where you need to manually go in and click through 100 blog posts or Documents (if you find them) whenever you want to change something across all posts or update the content, it is hard.

-Markdown has also includedĀ Admonition (Call-outs) andĀ MermaidĀ (flow diagrams, charts, …) charts, drawings (ExaliDraw); see an excellent listĀ here.
-That’s why markdown is getting the standard everywhere you look for content platforms.
+Markdown has also includedĀ Admonition (Call-outs) andĀ MermaidĀ (flow diagrams, charts, …) charts, and drawings (ExaliDraw); see an excellent listĀ here.
+That’s why markdown is becoming the standard everywhere you look for content platforms.

 There are also downsides, such as needing to be more intuitive initially.
 However, tools like Obsidian and others hide special characters and turn them into formattings when viewing it, storing it as markdown.
 This way, you get the best of both worlds.